Operator

 App access

-Gmail, Slack, Notion, GitHub, and far past a fixed list via OAuth
+Gmail, Slack, Notion, GitHub, and more over OAuth

 Best fit